 Caesar (governor of Gallia Narbonensis at this time) stopped this immigration/invasion by a decisive victory at Bibrace (Mont-Beuvray), close to Autun in 58 BC.

-Caesar feared the vacuum left in Switzerland and an invasion of Germanic tribes.
-The Helvetii and Rauraci were sent back to their homelands and became allies (foederati) of Rome.
+Caesar feared the vacuum in Switzerland and the invasion of German tribes.
+The Helvetians and Rauraci were sent back to their homelands and became allies (foederati) of Rome.

-Caesar founded two Roman cities in this region in order to control the status quo.
-He founded Colonia Julia Equestris (Nyon) in the territory of the Helvetii, and the Colonia Raurica (Augst) in the territory of the Raurici.
+Caesar founded two Roman cities in this region, Colonia Julia Equestris (Nyon) in the territory of the Helvetii, and the Colonia Raurica (Augst) in the territory of the Raurici.

-The territory of the tribe of the Salasses on the other side of Mont-Iovis (mountain of Jupiter or the Grand Saint-Bernard) had already been conquered in 25 BC when the Colonia Augusta Praetoria (Aosta) was created.
+The territory of the tribe of the Salassi on the other side of Mont-Iovis (mountain of Jupiter or the Grand Saint-Bernard) was conquered in 25 BC.
+The Colonia Augusta Praetoria (Aosta) was founded soon afterwards.

-Many Celtic settlements became Roman towns or the Romans founded new cities (ex novo), for example Curia (Chur), Turicum (Zürich), Vindonissia (Windisch), Aqua Helveticae (Baden), Tenedo (Zurzach), Aventicum (Avenches), Salodurum (Solothurn), Vitudurum (Oberwintherthur), Tasgaetium (Eschenz) or Forum Claudii Vallensium (Martigny).
-The Roman expansion didn’t stop there, but reached southern Germany as well.
+Many Celtic settlements became Roman towns or the Romans founded new cities (ex novo), for example Curia (Chur), Turicum (Zürich), Vindonissia (Windisch), Aquae Helveticae (Baden), Tenedo (Zurzach), Aventicum (Avenches), Salodurum (Solothurn), Vitudurum (Oberwintherthur), Tasgaetium (Eschenz) or Forum Claudii Vallensium (Martigny).

-In the east, he founded the province Raetia (Augst, Augusta Vindelicum as capital) and in the south the province Alpes Poeninae (Vallis).
-The neighbouring province Alpes Graiae was on the other side of the Small Saint-Bernard and had Aime (Forum Claudii Centronum) as capital.
+In the east, August founded the province Raetia (Augst (Augusta Vindelicum) was the capital), in the south he created the province Alpes Poeninae.
+The province Alpes Graiae was on the other side of the Small Saint-Bernard.
+Aime (Forum Claudii Centronum) was the capital.

-This should remain the situation until 260 AD, when Germanic invasions swept over the region after a relatively peaceful period of 250 years.
+This should remain the situation until 260 AD, when German invasions swept over the region after a relatively peaceful period of 250 years.
 The Pax Romana was over.